 - Broad nib pens (Parallel Pen)

-However, if you are a total beginner i would advise you start practicing with a brush pen simply because it is much easier to learn how to work with compared to the traditional dip pen.
+However, if you are a total calligraphy beginner, I would advise you to start practicing calligraphy with either a pencil brush pen simply because it is much easier to learn how to work with compared to the traditional dip pen.

 I am also going to recommend specific products so you don’t have to waste time looking around for them.